 Calle Larios also serves as the canvas for a truly extraordinary light show that leaves onlookers in awe.
 The lights dance to the rhythm of joyful music, creating a harmonious experience that's bound to fill your heart with happiness.

 The drone and light shows that were introduced in 2022 were hugely popular and they were visible from different parts of the city, including the Palmeral de las Sorpresas, Plaza de la Marina, Muelle Uno and Gibralfaro.
-However, there has been no news on whether these shows will take place in this year’s celebrations.

-It's not just Calle Larios that captivates the senses.
 Throughout the city, you'll discover a treasure trove of illuminated displays that showcase the creativity and artistic talent of the local community.
 Historic buildings, plazas, and parks are transformed into dazzling spectacles, with intricate light installations that tell stories of tradition, love, and the joy of giving.

-Other key decoration points in the city centre are luminous figures of the Three Wise Men in the Alcazaba tunnel, trees with trumpets in Calle Echegaray, Christmas balls in Plaza del Carbón and a decorative tree in Plaza Jerónimo Cuervo, next to the Cervantes Theatre.
+Other key decoration points in the city centre were luminous figures of the Three Wise Men in the Alcazaba tunnel, trees with trumpets in Calle Echegaray, Christmas balls in Plaza del Carbón and a decorative tree in Plaza Jerónimo Cuervo, next to the Cervantes Theatre.

-As you wander through the streets, take a moment to savor the delicious aromas of traditional Spanish treats that waft through the air.
+As you wander through the streets of Malaga Old Town, take a moment to savour the delicious aromas of traditional Spanish treats that waft through the air.
 Street vendors offer mouthwatering churros and hot chocolate, providing the perfect companion to your evening of exploration and wonder.
-The combination of delightful flavors, stunning visuals, and the laughter of children creates an ambiance that's truly unforgettable.

 In addition to the lights, there are traditionally five Christmas trees to look out for: on Plaza de la Marina, Plaza de la Constitución (here you can go “inside” the tree), Plaza del Obispo (this tree looks magical at night next to the illuminated Cathedral façade), Plaza de Enrique García Herrera (on the square to the west of Calle San Juan) and in Huelin Park, lighting up the lake.

 It is not just the kids that enjoy the Christmas Nativity scenes or Belen.
-There are over 60 in Málaga city and the tourist office has a map of all the locations.
+There are typically over 60 in Málaga city and the tourist office has a map of all the locations.

 Some of the most elaborate and favourite Belen are at: